truffle-box/optimism-bridge-box/README.md

 You will need at least one mnemonic to use with the network.
 The `.dotenv` npm package has been installed for you, and you will need to create a `.env` file for storing your mnemonic and any other needed private information.

 The `.env` file is ignored by git in this project to help protect your private data.
 It is good security practice to avoid committing information about your private keys to github.
-The `truffle-config.ovm.js` file expects a `GANACHE_MNEMONIC` and a `KOVAN_MNEMONIC` value to exist in `.env` for running commands on each of these networks, as well as a default `MNEMONIC` for the optimistic network we will run locally.
+The `truffle-config.ovm.js` file expects a `GANACHE_MNEMONIC` and a `GOERLI_MNEMONIC` value to exist in `.env` for running commands on each of these networks, as well as a default `MNEMONIC` for the optimistic network we will run locally.

 If you are unfamiliar with using `.env` for managing your mnemonics and other keys, the basic steps for doing so are below: